 - 5.3 The Revision Applicant cited various assorted judgments and boards policies in support of allowing re-export, and prayed for allowing re-export and reduction of the redemption fine and reduce personal penalty and thus render justice. - 6.
 A personal hearing in the case was held on 19.04.2018, the Advocate for the respondent Shri Palanikumar attended the hearing.
 He re-iterated the submissions filed in Revision Application and submitted that the revision application be decided on merits.
 Nobody from the department attended the personal hearing. - 7.
 The Government has gone through the facts of the case.
 The goods were not declared by the passenger as required under Section 77 of the Customs Act, 1962.
 Under the circumstances confiscation of the goods is justified. - 8.
 However, the Applicant was not intercepted while trying to exit the Green Channel.
 There was no concerted attempt at smuggling these goods into India.
 The Applicant is not a frequent traveller and does not have any previous offences registered against her.

-"Government, also observes that there is no allegation of ingenious concealment and the Applicant had worn the gold.
-Further, The CBEC Circular 09/2001 gives specific directions to the Customs officer in case the declaration form is incomplete/not filled up, the proper Customs officer should help the passenger record to the oral declaration on the Disembarkation Card and only thereafter should countersign/stamp the same, after taking the passenger's signature.
-Thus, mere absolute confiscation is therefore unjustified. - 9.
+Government, also observes that there is no allegation of ingenious concealment and the Applicant had worn the gold.
+Further, The CBEC Circular 09/2001 gives specific directions to the Customs officer in case the declaration form is incomplete/not filled up the proper Customs officer should help the passenger record to the oral declaration on the Disembarkation Card and only thereafter should countersign/stamp the same, after taking the passenger's signature.
+Thus, mere non-submission of the declaration cannot be held against the Applicant.
+The absolute confiscation is therefore unjustified. - 9.
 Further, There are a catena of judgments which align with the view that the discretionary powers vested with the lower authorities under section 125(1) of the Customs Act, 1962 have to be exercised.
 In view of the above facts, the Government is of the opinion that a lenient view can be taken in the matter.
 The Applicant has pleaded for re-export and the Government is inclined to accept the plea.
-The order of absolute confiscation of the gold in the impugned Order in Appeal therefore needs to be morning.

-and the confiscated goods are liable to be allowed for re-export on payment of redemption fine and penalty.
+The order of absolute confiscation of the gold in the impugned Order in Appeal therefore needs to be modified and the confiscated goods are liable to be allowed for re-export on payment of redemption fine and penalty.
 Government also holds that no penalty is imposable under section 114AA of the Customs Act,1962 as this provision is not attracted in baggage cases.

-- 10. In view of the above, Government allows redemption of the confiscated goods for re-export in lieu of fine.
-The impugned gold totally weighing 473.720 grams valued at Rs.
-13,35,416/- (Rupees Thirteen lakhs Thirty five thousand Four hundred and sixteen) is ordered to be redeemed for re-export on payment of redemption fine of Rs.
-5,00,000/- (Rupees Five lakhs) under section 125 of the Customs Act, 1962.
-Government observes that the penalty of Rs.
-80,000/- (Rupees Eighty thousand) is appropriate.
-The penalty of Rs.
-30,000/- (Rupees Thirty thousand) under section 114AA has been incorrectly imposed, the penalty is therefore set aside. - 11.
-The impugned Order in Appeal stands modified to that extent.
-Revision application is partly allowed on above terms.
+A lenient view can be taken for reducing the penalty under section 112 of the Customs Act,1962. - 10.
+In view of the above, Government allows redemption of the confiscated re-export in lieu of fine.
+The impugned gold totally weighing 396 starts value 11,16,324/- (Rupees Eleven Lakhs Sixteen thousand Three hund ed and Twee is ordered to be redeemed for re-export on payment of redemption fine.
+The redemption fine of Rs.
+3,00,000/- (Rupees Three lakhs) is reduced to Rs.
+2,50,000/- (Rupees Two lakhs Fifty thousand) under section 125 of the Customs Act, 1962.
+Government reduces the penalty of Rs.
+1,00,000/- (Rupees One lakh) to Rs.
+50,000/- (Rupees Fifty thousand).

-12. So, ordered.
+- 11. The impugned Order in Appeal stands modified to that extent.
+Revision application is partly allowed on above terms. - 12.
+So, ordered.

-(ASHOK KUMAR MEHTA)

-Principal Commissioner & ex-officio
+(ASHOK KUMAR MEHTA) Principal Commissioner & ex-officio

 Additional Secretary to Government of India

-ORDER No.391/2018-CUS (SZ) /ASRA/MUMBAT
+ORDER No.397/2018-CUS (SZ) /ASRA/MUMBAI.

-DATED 05.06.2018
+DATED 65 06.2018